zryska/Edge-Data-Store-Docs/V1/LinuxWindows/LinuxWindows.md

 # Linux and Windows platform differences

-When developing applications to work with the Edge System, there is no difference in expected behavior between Linux and Windows installations.
-There are some differences in how Edge System is installed between Linux and Windows, to follow best practices on both platforms.
+When developing applications to work with the Edge Data Store, there is no difference in expected behavior between Linux and Windows installations.
+There are some differences in how Edge Data Store is installed between Linux and Windows, to follow best practices on both platforms.

 ## Windows file locations